parnapraveen/Biomedical-AI-Agent/README.md

 # DSC180A_Replication_Project - Parna Praveen
-## The feature that I added is at the end of this README file.
+## The features that I added is at the end of this README file.
 My feature is for evaluation metrics.

 # Life Sciences Knowledge Graph Agent
 # 🧬 Helix Navigator